 Research Being Done on New Report on Advanced AI Support Tools

 We have begun interviews for a new report on next generation AI-based support tools such as advanced machine learning, natural language processing and predictive analytics.
-We are interested in talking with anyone using AI with Salesforce and Zendesk.
+We are interested in talking with anyone using AI with Salesforce or Zendesk.
 If you are using any of these or any other advanced AI tools, please contact our executive director, Al Hahn at firstname.lastname@example.org for an interview.

 Report on Fast Isn’t Fast Enough Online Now

 The chair of ASP’s Member’s Advisory Board, Matt Phillips presents on this topic at our March conference, and also did a webinar about it.
 His report on the topic is online now for all members.
 We can no longer get by with charging premium rates for fast phone support.
 What do we do now?
 Read the report to find out.

 Report on ASP’s 2018 Conference on Transforming Support is Online Now